dmakvh/eureka/Understanding-eureka-client-server-communication.md

 Hopefully, at this point you have visited [this](https://github.com/Netflix/eureka/wiki/Getting-started-with-Eureka) page to understand how to setup the Eureka server.

-The first step to interact with Eureka Server is to initialize the Eureka Client.If you are running in the AWS Cloud, you initialize the following way
+The first step to interact with Eureka Server is to initialize the Eureka Client.
+If you are running in the AWS Cloud, you initialize the following way

 <pre>
 <code>